 3.3 Recognition of Abuse or Neglect

 Abuse and neglect are forms of maltreatment of a child or vulnerable adults.
 Somebody may abuse or neglect by inflicting harm or by failing to act to prevent harm.
-Children and vulnerable adults may be abused in a family an institution or community setting, by those known to them or more rarely by a stranger.
+Children and vulnerable adults may be abused in a family, an institution or community setting, by those known to them or more rarely by a stranger.
 They may be abuse by an adult or adults or by another child or children.

 Individuals within the organisation need to be alert to the potential abuse of children and vulnerable adults both within their families and from other sources including abuse by members of our own organisation.